—

 Holly HOU

-Holly Lixian HOU is a lecturer in School of Foreign Studies at South China Agricultural University, Guangzhou, China.
-She now serves on the Board of IACS society and her membership will end in July 2023.
-She obtained her PhD in cultural studies at the Chinese University of Hong Kong in December 2016.
+Holly Lixian HOU is a lecturer in the School of Foreign Studies at South China Agricultural University, Guangzhou, China.
+She has served on the Board of IACSS since 2019.
+She obtained her PhD in cultural studies at the Chinese University of Hong Kong.
 Her research interests focus on gender and sexual politics in China, feminist and queer movement, digital activism and digital intimacy among young people.
-She is the author of “Rewriting ‘the personal is political’: young women’s digital activism and new feminist politics in China”(2020), “A Study on the Strategy of the Youth’s Online Feminist Video Activism and its Precarity” (2020, in Chinese), “On Fire in Weibo: Feminist Online Activism in China” (2015), “LGBT Activism in Mainland China” (2014).
+Her recent publications include “Creating policy change and new gender dynamics in China: situating lala activists’ politics of assimilation in the Chinese anti-domestic violence movement”(2023) and “Rewriting ‘the personal is political’: young women’s digital activism and new feminist politics in China”(2020).

 Thiti JAMKAJORNKEIAT